DmukeshSparta/MHWAutomationProject/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## General info
-The project was based on website automation, as group we spilt the into 3 different group with each objectives: navigation, purchasing and account). our Group was to suppose to work on purchasing objectives.

-Group: Dipak Mukesh, Brandon Stephens, Cosmin Balosache, Nazir Ahmed and Norberta Balaisyte
+The project was based on website automation. the aim of the project to mimic how person uses web browser to automate repetetive scenarios through Specflow with gherkin and selenium.

 ## Prerequisites
 What things you need to install the software and how to install them